dillorr/defaultRate/README.md

 Due to their predatory student recruitment practices, we propose that proprietary colleges are located more frequently in US Counties that have higher minority (non-white) populations.

-We also propose that there exists a higher default rate in private colleges that are located in counties with large minority populations.
+We also propose that there exists a higher default rate in private colleges that are located these counties.

 Data Sources: